 Toys and games, publishing, plush, collectibles, novelty products, art & craft, apparel, footwear as well as food and promotion.

 It will depend on the categories.
-For products that need heavy development like toys we really need to pay attention to the fact that the items and the lines are in sync with the brand’s DNA and specificities.
+For products that need heavy development like toys, we will really need to pay attention to the fact that the items and the lines are in sync with the brand’s DNA and specification.
 We will emphasize the fun and crazy ideas that will fit to the brand values as it is crucial to tackle our core fan needs.

 According to you what is the ‘trick’ to licensing?